cloudstarry/google-bbr/README.md

 ***

 # Remark
-Sometimes BBR is not be able to speed up, network speed may slower than before especiall China Mobile network.
+Sometimes BBR is not be able to speed up, network speed may be slower than before, espcially China Mobile network.
 The reason is still researching.

+***
+# Uninstall

+vim /etc/sysctl.conf
+#net.core.default_qdisc = fq
+#net.ipv4.tcp_congestion_control = bbr // using # mask them
+sysctl -p
+reboot  your system